minpyaythein/study_notes/AWS Solution Architect Exam.md

 Provisioned IOPS SSD (io1) volumes are designed to meet the needs of I/O-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency.

 #### AWS Transit Gateway can be used to connect the Amazon VPCs to the on-premises networks.

+#### What is better than saving log files on EC2

+Installing CloudWatch Logs agents on EC2 to send logs to CloudWatch

+#### Amazon Memcached, a high-performance distributed memory cache service, is designed for simplicity while Redis offers a rich set of features that make it effective for a wide range of use cases.
+Memcached does not offer support for geospatial data.

+#### Use AWS DataSync to migrate existing data to Amazon S3 and then use File Gateway to retain access to the migrated data for ongoing updates from the on-premises applications

+#### Enable Amazon S3 Transfer Acceleration (Amazon S3TA) for the Amazon S3 bucket.
+This would speed up uploads as well as downloads for the video files.

+#### Use Amazon CloudFront distribution with origin as the Amazon S3 bucket.
+This would speed up uploads as well as downloads for the video files